tw2734/Squirrel-Sightings-Tracker-App/README.md

   - Creating a new sighting
   - General stats about the sightings
 2. Go to Squirrel Map
-  - Shows a map that displays the locations of the squirrel sightings on an OpenStreets map
+  - Showing a map that displays the locations of the squirrel sightings on an OpenStreets map

 Each squirrel record includes 23 fields: